IntelLabs/t2sp/README.md

   export LM_LICENSE_FILE=...
   ```

-  Note: here is an example to find out the board package and board (Assume Intel FPGA SDK for OpenCL 19.1 was installed under directory $HOME/intelFPGA_pro):
+  Note: here is an example how to find out the board package and board (Assume Intel FPGA SDK for OpenCL 19.1 was installed under directory $HOME/intelFPGA_pro):

   ```
   $HOME/intelFPGA_pro/19.1/hld/bin/aoc -list-boards